decacis/godot_oculus_platform/docs/functions/in-app-purchases.md

 Requests product information of a list of SKUs.
 The `sku_list` `Array` must only contain `String`s.

-**Returs:** A `GDOculusPlatformPromise` that will contain an `Array` of `Dictionaries` with information about each requested product.
+**Returns:** A `GDOculusPlatformPromise` that will contain an `Array` of `Dictionaries` with information about each requested product.
 The promise will error if the request couldn't be fulfilled.

 Example response:
 ``` json linenums="1"